Skip to main content

 What additional study you need for an alternative offer

-We recognise additional achievement in the following areas: Projects, Additional Maths qualifications, Engaging in our Widening Access schemes, or, Contextual Alternative Offers (2023 cycle only).
+We recognise additional achievement in the following areas: Projects, Additional Maths qualifications or Engaging in our Widening Access schemes.

 Projects